lpabst/scripture-search/README.md

 - ACH to send money from our company account to the shop's account
 - end user agreement? privacy policy?
 - host the app on EC2 or something

+- \*\*\* I just realized that beyond ACH transactions, the thing that will make this difficult is taxes and shipping!
+I'll have to figure out sales tax, end of year tax forms for shop owners, taxes for the platform itself, etc. Instead of doing all of that, I might just make this a shop for Bumble and Fig, and that simplifies things considerably!
+Then we can branch out down the road if/when it's needed